 Just kidding 😉 we’re not gonna start there.

-Third, we hamstring our effectiveness as change agents when we assume that activism starts with having perfect opinions.
-I will always have things I’m not sure about.
-I will always feel torn between two different perspectives on some issues.
+Also, our values can change over time.
 I will always have more to read and learn.
-But if we’re waiting to start acting until we finish a never-ending, ongoing process, we won’t get anything done.
+But if we wait to start acting until we finish a never-ending learning process, we won’t get anything done.

 The framework we’ll discuss in this post doesn’t answer the question “X is happening and I’m not sure if I support that or not.”
 Instead, it answers the question “X is happening and I know I support/don’t support it.
 What can I do?”